 Disrupting multiple, non-redundant immune pathways such as CTLA-4 and PD-L1 may offer synergistic antitumor effects.
-Complementary inhibition enhances T-cell activation, proliferation, and differentiation into memory T cells.
+Complementary immune checkpoint pathway inhibition enhances T-cell activation, proliferation, and differentiation into memory T cells.
 The formation of memory T cells may promote durable antitumor response.21-23

-In 2016, two immune checkpoint inhibitors were approved for use after platinum failure for patients with recurrent/metastatic HNSCC.
+In 2016, two immunotherapies were approved for use after platinum failure for patients with recurrent/metastatic HNSCC.

 AstraZeneca is currently investigating combination immunotherapy for both first-line and second-line treatment of HNSCC.
 By targeting multiple checkpoint receptors, immunotherapy may provide synergistic and additive benefits for a broader patient population, with antitumor properties and improved durability of response.24,25